szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ---
 title: Intro to Javascript
 excerpt: This is a basic introduction to JavaScript, which is the programming language of the web.
 The class is designed for anyone interested in developing a website, or creating an interactive data visualization.
-By the end of this course, you will be able to read JavaScript you find online, and adapt it to your needs.
-You will have an opportunity to work with common JavaScript libraries/tools.
+By the end of this course, you will be able to read JavaScript you find online and adapt it to your needs.
+You will also have an opportunity to work with common JavaScript libraries/tools and enhance your own research practices.
 cover_image: /images/workshop/img2.jpg
 readings:
     - Want to learn programming, but not convinced that the Python language is the right language?
 Check out [Five Reasons Why Learning Python Is The Best Decision](https://medium.com/datadriveninvestor/)